Credit freeze

 A credit freeze (also known as a security freeze) allows an individual to control how a consumer reporting agency (also known as a credit bureau such as Equifax, Experian, TransUnion, and Innovis) is able to sell personal financial identity data.
 The credit freeze locks the data at the consumer reporting agency until the individual gives permission for the release of the data.

 Typically, consumer reporting agencies only develop such a feature when prompted to by legislation.
 In Canada, this has led to TransUnion and Equifax not offering any form of credit freeze (instead directing consumers to their paid identity monitoring services, which have been described as 'ineffective'), until the passage of Quebec's Bill 53, the Credit Assessment Agents Act.

 Lifting a credit freeze requires a PIN.
 However, in September 2017, a security vulnerability in this system was identified: the PIN is in many cases guessable, and difficult or impossible to reset.
 Freezing one's credit will not prevent the credit score from changing.
 Existing companies with access to one's credit profile can still report positive and negative feedback on a credit profile, meaning if the credit profile is frozen, one's credit can still go up or down.

 Canada

 The first jurisdiction in Canada to legislatively provide for credit freezes was Quebec, with the passage of Bill 53 (the Credit Assessment Agents Act).
 Starting in February 2023, Quebec residents can place a freeze.
-As of February 2021, Ontario was considering changes to its Consumer Reporting Act that would provide for credit freezes.
+In February 2021, Ontario began considering changes to its Consumer Reporting Act that would provide for security freezes, and amended it in December 2023 via the Better for Consumers, Better for Businesses Act.
+The provisions for security freezes were brought into effect on July 1, 2026, and timeliness requirements for lifting a freeze will come into effect on July 1, 2027.

+In October 2025, British Columbia passed Bill 28 (the Business Practices and Consumer Protection Amendment Act (No. 2)), which will mandate credit freezes upon coming into effect in August 2027.